-Rosary pea is a small, high climbing vine with alternately compound leaves, 2-5 inches long, with 5 to 15 pairs of oblong leaflets.
-A key characteristic in identifying rosary pea is the lack of a terminal leaflet on the compound leaves.
-The flowers are small, pale, and violet to pink, clustered in leaf axils.
-The fruit is characteristic of a legume.
-The pod is oblong, flat and truncate shaped, roughly 1½ - 2 inches long.
-This seedpod curls back when it opens, revealing the seeds.
-The seeds are small, brilliant red with a black spot.
-These characteristics give the plant another common name of crab’s eyes.
+Rosary pea is a high-climbing, twining or trailing woody vine with slender herbaceous branches.
+Leaves are alternate, petioled, and even-pinnately compound, 2-5 inches long, with 5 to 15 pairs of oval to oblong leaflets less than 1" long.
+The flowers are small, pale, and white to violet to pink, densely clustered in leaf axils.
+The seed pod is oblong, flat and truncate shaped, roughly 1 1/2 - 2 inches long and curls back when it opens, revealing 3 to 8 shiny, hard, brilliant red seeds.
+Seeds are less than one inch long and have a black spot, giving the plant another common name of crab's eyes.

 Regular monitoring and rouging of plants can prevent the spread and establishment of rosary pea.
 Programs to educate homeowners on proper plant identification will also reduce the spread of this species.